BestMat/SystemUncompatible-nodejs/README.md

 # SystemUncompatible-nodejs
-System Uncompatible Error Snippet for Node.js
+System Uncompatible Error Snippet for Node.js which inherits the Error Class.